inpe-cdsr/catalog/README.md

 - `/etc/nginx/conf.d/mysite.template`: Nginx settings file, such as upstreams and locations;

-- `/var/www/html/datastore`: this folder should contain all static files that Nginx will serve, such as quicklooks and TIFFs.
+- `/var/www/html/datastore/TIFF`: this folder should contain all static files that Nginx will serve, such as quick looks and TIFFs.

 Environment variables file is named as `./env_files/nginx.env` and its variables are:

-- `NGINX_HOST`: host name where the Nginx will run, such as `my.server.com`;
+- `NGINX_HOST`: which host name the Nginx service will run inside the Docker container, such as `my.server.com`;

-- `NGINX_PORT`: which port Nginx will run inside the container, such as `80` or `8080`.
+- `NGINX_PORT`: which port the Nginx service will run inside the Docker container, such as `80` or `8080`.

 #### inpe_cdsr_frontend